tryadav1176/personal-portfolio-website/Portfolio/README.md

 ### Prerequisites

 - A web browser
-- Basic knowledge of HTML, CSS, and JavaScript (for customization)
+- Basic knowledge of HTML, CSS, and JavaScript

 ### Installation